 Concerning the methodological barriers to understanding and implementing the GDPR, it is suggested that the data gained from interviewees and respondents’ points to a disjuncture between the GDPR and SMEs in terms of their constituent modes of operation.
-The GDPR’s emphasis on “accountability” requires SMEs to embrace an ongoing and proactive responsibility for data protection.
+The GDPR’s emphasis on “accountability” requires SMEs to embrace an ongoing and proactive responsibility for personal data protection.
 SMEs on the other hand, appear more likely to regard their legal obligations under the GDPR narrowly in the sense that they can be complied with through certain very specific and one-off steps.
-Interviewees/respondents informed the project that SMEs want simplified guidance which emphasises the practical application of the GDPR.
+Interviewees/respondents informed the project that SMEs request simplified guidance which emphasises the practical application of the GDPR.
 Simplified and practical application appears to mean precise actions to be taken with accompanying examples.
-One DPA put it as follows: “SMES want a list of what to do and what not to do”.
+One DPA, which has provided specific guidance for SMEs, put it simply as follows: “SMEs want a list of what to do and what not to do”.

 Since the obligations under the GDPR require an ongoing and informed engagement from the SME (and might therefore be conceived as more diffuse in their nature than the legal obligations SMEs may be more accustomed to complying with), the GDPR also requires a certain amount of ongoing resource allocation.
-In this regard, DPAs expressed that SMEs have limited resources in terms of both finances and personnel.
-As such, they often lack the legal and technical expertise to understand and implement the GDPR - even where the SME has designated a person responsible for data processing.
+In this regard, DPAs recognised that SMEs often have limited resources in terms of both finances and personnel.
+As such, they often lack the legal and technical expertise to understand and implement the GDPR provisions.
+Even in cases where the SME has designated a person responsible for data processing this trend holds true as the DPO appointment often means handing over personal data protection responsibilities to an existing employee.
 Based on one comment, it may be of insight that the lack of SME legal and technical expertise on the GDPR is unlikely to evolve in the event of additional budgetary resources becoming available.
-This is because of other more pressing demands on that budget from activities such as marketing, which may be perceived as of more direct benefit to the SME.
+This is because of other more pressing demands on that budget from activities such as marketing, which may be perceived as of more direct and immediate benefit to the SMEs.
+Also, at large SMEs do not considered the GDPR compliance to be a monetary incentive.

 6.3.2.
 GDPR content-specific needs

-The content specific issues that interviewees and respondents identified as of relevance for SMEs were varied with no obvious hierarchy.
-This was also the case across the SME association and SME responses compiled in Deliverable 2.2.
-To assist the project, the topics have been divided below into three categories based on the number of DPAs who explicitly mentioned the topic to be one in which SMEs were either requesting assistance and advice or should be provided with assistance or advice.
-The first category concerns topics that five or more DPAs mentioned SMEs needed assistance/advice on.
-The second category of topics refer to issues that three or four DPAs mention SMEs needed assistance/advice on; and the final category whether the issue was mentioned by one or two DPAs.
-This does not mean than in all cases guidance documents were unavailable, only that these are the issues DPAs expressed most awareness of SMEs requesting information on.
+The content specific issues that interviewed DPA representatives identified as of relevance for SMEs were varied with no obvious hierarchy.
+This was also the case across the interviews with SME association representatives and SME responses compiled in Deliverable 2.2.
+To assist the project, the topics have been divided below into three categories based on the number of DPAs who explicitly mentioned the topic to be one in which SMEs were either requesting assistance and advice or should be provided with assistance in a form of guidance.
+The first category concerns topics that five or more DPAs identified SMEs needed assistance/advice on.
+The second category of topics refer to issues that three or four DPAs pointed out as SMEs needed assistance/advice on; and the final category whether the issue was suggested by one or two DPAs.
+This does not mean than in all cases guidance documents were unavailable on these topics, only that these are the issues DPAs expressed most awareness of SMEs requesting information on.

-Category 1
+Category 1 (topics that five or more DPAs identified)

 Whether or not to appoint a DPO; (Articles 38 and 39)